 Contact the Director of Special Collections for more information:

-- Faculty: The award winning project TeachArchives.org offers exercises, ideas, and more for using primary sources in your classes.
+Information for Faculty: The award winning project TeachArchives.org offers exercises, ideas, and more for using primary sources in your classes.
+The Society of American Archivists also hosts a useful site, Using Archives: A Guide to Effective Research.

 - This year marks the 100 year anniversary of the start of WW I. How did the war effect Southwestern and her students?
 Create an exhibit (online or actual) or documentary related to the war and SU.